drg0919/lightsout/README.md

 ## Lights Out
 A fun game built using ReactJS.
 The objective is to turn all the lights off (To grey).
 Clicking on a single tile will toggle itself and four neighbouring tiles (Top and bottom; Left and right).
-If a tile on one of the corners is clicked, it is quite obvious that only three adjacent ones will be toggled.
+If a tile on one of the edges is clicked, three adjacent ones will be toggled with the tile itself.
+Tiles on the corner will trigger two adjacent tiles along with itself.
 GitHub Pages link - https://drg0919.github.io/lightsout/
 Enjoy